mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ::: warning Zerops doesn’t keep both places in sync
 If you change your password inside the PostgreSQL database directly, the change is not reflected in the environment variable and vice versa.
 It’s up to you to keep these up to date through the **Service env.
 Variables** section of the service detail in your application.

 The image below represents the state of environment variables available in non-HA mode (especially the names of the **port** and **connectionString**).
 In the case of HA mode, the particular situation is different.
-It's due to the specifics of the Patroni cluster functionality and the ways of client communication with it.
+It's due to the specifics of the Patroni cluster functionality and methods of client communication.

 ![PostgreSQL Service](./images/PostgreSQL-Database-Access-Change-Password.png "Database Access Change Password")
 :::